ARCH 305 / Architecture V

 Continued development of architectural principles of ARCH 201 and 202 through the correlation of design process and building systems.
 Consideration of the interrelation of building, programming, site planning, structure, enclosure systems, energy consumption, and environmental control systems and the cultural concepts supporting their organization.
 (0-12-6)

 Further goals of the course are to develop:

--Conceptual thinking about architecture and the cultivation of design ideas.
-An understanding of and the ability to control a design process.
+– Conceptual thinking about architecture and the cultivation of design ideas.

 – Critical ability in the process of self-directed design and problem solving, but also the ability to assist others.